-It is well established that regular aerobic exercise is beneficial to a healthy lifestyle.
+It is well established and demonstrated that regular aerobic exercise is beneficial to a healthy lifestyle.
 Exercise can reduce the risk of coronary disease, type 2 diabetes, stroke, maintain a healthy weight and improve self-esteem for a positive quality of life.

 Becoming an adult brings opportunities to drive a car and many employment and family responsibilities that mean our time is often committed elsewhere.
 This can mean we fall into bad habits and do much less or no exercise.

 Latest recommendations advise a reduction in time on sedentary activities such as watching TV and an increase in moderate physical activity such as brisk walking and cycling.